How An Omnichannel Retail Strategy Could Improve Multichannel Pricing

 - Speed delivery: Special delivery within two hours or less for in-stock store items

 The financial model for these latest omnichannel strategies includes a minimum shipping fee for the convenience of fast delivery.
-Consumers don’t mind paying to have the product delivered the same day if he has the need for speed.
+Consumers don’t mind paying to have the product delivered the same day if he needs speed.

-Using this strategy, same product prices in-store and online is no longer the issue.
+Using this strategy, the same product prices in-store and online are no longer the issue.
 The determining factors are now speed and service, not the price.
 The retail store has become an omnichannel distribution point as much as a point of sale with price uniformity between online stores.

-Omnichannel retail strategy improves online pricing because it provides a unified customer’s shopping experience no matter which channel a shopper uses.
+The omnichannel retail strategy improves online pricing because it provides a unified customer shopping experience with no matter which channel a shopper uses.
 May it be social media, a digital store, an online marketplace, etc. In addition, it lessens the obstacles to purchase because it removes the time and hassle of comparing prices across channels.
 Thus, building up customer loyalty.

 Case studies show that customers value different things in different circumstances.
 They consider the convenience of immediate availability, the price of the product including the pleasure/pain of shopping in a physical store compared to online.
 Therefore, it is vital that sophisticated pricing strategies need to take these customer-centric considerations into account.

 Undeniably, the retail industry is constantly changing.
-Therefore, it is important that players find modern ways to respond to the digital world, consumer purchasing patterns, and other challenges.
-Thus, if retailers limit to one or two platforms and lack the smooth integration, it can have a detrimental effect on its long-term growth.
-In other words, they will have difficulties thriving and surviving in the industry if they keep doing the same thing (not adapt and respond to these challenges).
+Therefore, players must find modern ways to respond to the digital world, consumer purchasing patterns, and other challenges.
+Thus, if retailers limit to one or two platforms and lack smooth integration, it can have a detrimental effect on their long-term growth.
+In other words, they will have difficulties thriving and surviving in the industry if they keep doing the same thing (not adapting and responding to these challenges).

-In conclusion, multichannel pricing is broken because most retailers don’t know what their customers value or how they use their products.
-In addition, retailers overuse promotions which lead customers to think whether they are really getting value for their money or it’s just another pricing trick.
-Also, they spend too much time focusing on their competitors’ pricing rather than figuring out their own pricing strategy for different channels.
-Furthermore, they don’t have pricing strategies or they just use markup strategy which provides missed opportunities in terms of profit.
+Multichannel pricing is broken because most retailers don’t know what their customers value or how they use their products.
+In addition, retailers overuse promotions which lead customers to think whether they are getting value for their money or it’s just another pricing trick.
+Thus, they spend too much time focusing on their competitors rather than figuring out their pricing strategy for different channels.
+Furthermore, they don’t have pricing strategies or they just use a markup strategy which provides missed opportunities in terms of profit.

 However, at Taylor Wells, we strongly believe there are quick wins and low hanging fruit for retailers willing to think differently about digital and channel pricing.
 As regardless of the differences between the two, then, online and offline channels can entirely complement each other.